Powder Snow

 |

-Iwanai Cat Skiing is generally not as mellow as nearby Chisenupuri or Weiss Cat Skiing, but it still caters well to strong intermediate skiers and snowboarders who are getting used to the joys of powder.
+Iwanai Cat Skiing is generally not as mellow as nearby Chisenupuri or Weiss Cat Skiing, but it still caters well to strong intermediate skiers and snowboarders who are getting used to the joys of powder, but only if a private snowcat is booked because the other terrain would not be appropriate for intermediates.
 The four former piste are the equivalent of steep blue runs (by Japanese standards), and with plenty of room to manoeuvre, they are ideal for intermediate riders.
-Sometimes it's possible for a third guide to stay with those who want to take it easy, whilst more gung-ho riders can head off to explore with the other guides.

 |